-Thanksgiving is a season of reflection and gratitude.
-For online businesses, though, the holiday season isn’t a time to sit and rest – it’s a busy time to increase those holiday season sales.
+Thanksgiving is a day of reflection and gratitude.
+For eCommerce businesses, though, the official start of peak season isn’t a time to sit and rest – it’s a vital period to capture consumer demand and generate sales.

-In this blog post, we will be taking a look at some examples of Thanksgiving email marketing campaigns, and we’ll delve into why they work well.
+In this blog post, we will be taking a look at noteworthy Thanksgiving email marketing campaigns, and we’ll delve into why they work well.

-Ready to be inspired and reflect on what your future Thanksgiving email marketing campaigns might look like?
+Ready to be inspired for your next Thanksgiving campaign?
 Let’s get started.

 Tip: click on the images to view full creatives.